Rome holiday itinerary, days 6 and 7: Surprising places in Rome

 Diocletian’s Baths also had a central hall, an outdoor swimming pool, plus several other rooms which served various purposes.

-Besides the visit in the halls of Terme di Diocleziano, one can also visit the archaeology museum, in a third-century charterhouse designed by Michelangelo himself.
+Besides the visit to the halls of Terme di Diocleziano, one can also visit the archaeology museum, in a third-century charterhouse designed by Michelangelo himself.

 I liked catching glimpses of the interior courtyard from various angles, through the windows of the museum.